 An advanced clinical trials research network

 Barcelona Clinical Trials Platform (BCTP) is a strategic instrument promoted by the Government of Catalonia to improve the coordination, integration, quality, and speed of clinical trials.
 The initial list of member institutes includes 7 university hospitals with overall clinical research capacity of 5 million patients and 2,000 investigators to which BCTP provides a single point of access.
-Currently, more than 3,000 trials are ongoing, either in one site or across multiple sites.
+Currently, more than 2,500 trials are ongoing, either in one site or across multiple sites.
+Catalonia accounts for 55% of the clinical trials carried out in Spain.

 Strategic partnerships, joint ventures & acquisitions